thuantran/dnscrypt-asuswrt-installer/README.md

 ```
 service {(dnscrypt-)?(start|stop)|restart|check|kill|reload}_dnscrypt-proxy
 ```
-# How to check if it works
+# How to check if it works:
 If you use OpenDNS, run this command on Windows cmd
 ```
 nslookup -type=txt debug.opendns.com